nextcomputers/previous/branches/branch_softfloat/readme.previous.txt

   The results are slightly different from real 68882 results.
 - Starting sound output or sound input may cause short lags in emulation.
 This is most likely caused by SDL or host audio hardware and drivers.
 - Network connection sometimes gets lost for unknown reason.
+The message "The network is disabled or your computer isn't connected to it." shows up.